 The vast open spaces and ever-changing landscapes of American Southwest are super perfect for kids who love adventures and wilderness experiences.
 Hiking the colorful rocky terrains, lying under the sky full of stars, sleeping in the tents, shaking the dust off the clothes, joyfully putting bandaid on scraped up knees and collecting stories and lessons along the way – Southwest USA road trip promises a world of adventure for kids.

 Step by Step Itinerary for Southwest USA Road Trip

 I’ve mentioned here a route and step-by-step itinerary that we’ve driven.
 This is just one option to give a zest of what a self-drive itinerary in Southwest America looks like, and it can easily be redesigned.
 I’m sure it will surprise and delight those who’ve never been to these places before…or for that matter who have been many times.

 We boarded the American Airways early morning flight from Philadelphia to Las Vegas.
 And so the story goes…

 Route: Philadelphia > Las Vegas (By air – 5 hours 40 mins); Sightseeing and 2 nights stay at LV

-We chose Las Vegas as our starting point for various reasons; the first being that LV is known to be the gateway for exploring the wonders of Southwest America, the second being that renting a car here is easier and cheaper than in other states of Southwest America, and last but not the least being that exploring Vegas was on top in my USA itinerary.
-I would have done it anyway even if it wouldn’t have been the most desired base for traversing the Southwest region through road.
+We chose Las Vegas as our starting point for various reasons; the first being that LV is known to be the gateway for exploring the wonders of Southwest USA, the second being that renting a car here is easier and cheaper than in other states of Southwest America, and last but not the least being that exploring Vegas was on top in my USA itinerary.
+I would have done it anyway even if it wouldn’t have been the most desired base for traversing the Southwest USA region through road.
 Anyhow, I scratched it off my list.